-This is part 2 of a 3-part series on bitcoin usability, privacy, and security.
+This is part 2 of our series on bitcoin usability, privacy, and security.
 Part 1, which discusses the tradeoffs inherent in using bitcoin, can be found here.

 Who needs privacy?
 When we think of privacy, we think of keeping secrets from others.
 You often hear people claim "I don't need privacy, because I have nothing to hide!"
 And only people who have done something wrong have a reason to keep secrets.
 Right?

 What most people don't realize is that privacy, especially financial privacy, is actually a worthwhile and important goal, even if you've done nothing wrong.
 So if privacy seekers aren't trying to hide something bad, what are they protecting?
 When you stop to think about it, most personal information, no matter how innocuous, has the ability to do harm in the hands of the wrong individual.

 For example, let’s look at something financial that many people choose to keep private: their annual salary.
 Some people are open about how much money they make, but the majority of us keep it a secret, even though there is nothing inherently negative about this information.
 One possible reason for this is the fact that there is no right answer to the question “How much do you make?”

 What we mean by the “right answer” is that no matter the situation, your salary will most likely be higher or lower than expected by the question-asker; and in both cases, there is the potential for negative consequences.
 Revealing a salary that is lower than expected could result in a low-ball job offer, or maybe your friends will think twice about inviting you on that expensive getaway.
 Stating you have a salary that is higher than expected could result in family members asking for money, or co-workers feeling jealous and harboring resentment.